-A total of 87 credit hours at the graduate level are required for a PhD in chemistry.
-Included in these 87 credits must be:
+A total of 81 credit hours at the graduate level are required for a Ph.D. in chemistry.
+Included in these 81 credits must be:

-- A minimum of 18 course credits at the graduate level (500 or 600 level) and a minimum of 6 courses. - 2 credits of CH510 TA Prep in the first fall term. - 1 credit of CH510 Survey of Faculty Research in the first fall term. - 2 credits of CH507 Professional Preparation in the first spring term - 1 credit of CH507 Research Seminar graded in the fourth year - A minimum of 27 credits of CH603 Dissertation are required.
+- A minimum of 18 course credits at the graduate level (500 or 600 level) and a minimum of 6 courses (see II, B. Coursework, above). - 2 credits of CH510 TA Prep in the first fall term. - 1 credit of CH510 Survey of Faculty Research in the first fall term. - 2 credits of CH507 Professional Preparation in the first spring term. - 1 credit of CH507 Seminar Presentation graded in the fourth year. - A minimum of 27 credits of CH603 Dissertation are required.
 A student may not enroll for CH603 credit prior to advancement to candidacy (completion of the prospectus exam).